-The ultimate Windows hosting solution, ASP.Net is a dynamic script language that is used by millions of web developers, enterprises and private website owners in building anything from a small website to grand web applications.
-Being the processor of Microsoft's first script ASP, ASP.net comes with many more features that allows anyone to easily set up a great website.
-And due to its success and popularity hosting providers have now started to offer tailored packages offer services customized to ASP.net as you can see in the list below.
+The ultimate Windows hosting solution, ASP.net is a dynamic language used by millions of web developers, enterprises and private website owners in building anything from a small website to grand web applications.
+Based on the .NET framework, ASP.net comes with many more features allowing anyone to easily set up a great website.
+Due to the popularity of the language, ASP.net hosting keeps growing in quality with the language while becoming affordable for single web developers.

 Our list of hosting providers is based on:

 - Windows capability

 - User reviews

 To answer this question let's turn to the Microsoft development team.
 On the official website of ASP.net, the following websites are presented as proud ASP.net users.
 If you are not yet convinced of ASP.net's power and dynamics, have a look these websites:

 These are few of the many millions of websites that currently run on ASP.net.
 And with a hosting provider dedicated to this language you will get an already set-up ASP.net framework which includes useful and necessary features and tools for your website.
 As you might notice in the list below, you can now get almost as cheap hosting with Windows servers running the .NET Framework as you get with LAMP and other options.

 More About ASP.Net Hosting